philosophydan/philosophydan.github.io/teaching.md

 ## Courses:

+**Spring 2026:**
+PHIL 1710/5710: Introduction to Mathematical Logic (Grad & Undergrad)
+PHIL 5562: Graduate Seminar on Philosophy of Work (with Jennifer Morton)

+**Fall 2025:**
+PHIL 2620: Knowledge and Reality
+PHIL 3991: AI in Work, School, and Research (Undergrad Seminar)

 **Spring 2025:**
 PHIL 1710/5710: Introduction to Mathematical Logic (Grad & Undergrad)
 PHIL 5332: Graduate Seminar on Meaningful Jobs and Work